Unconventional art, guerrilla communication, radical entertainment

-More or less every year since 2004 The Influencers festival has been inviting artists, hacktivists and researchers to share with the audience their experience with rebellious projects, inventions and adventures in the unstable realm where everyday technology and collective imagination collide, often times with unexpected results.
+Every year since 2004 The Influencers festival has been inviting artists, hacktivists and researchers to share their unusual projects, rebellious inventions and adventures in the unstable realm where everyday technology and collective imagination collide, often times with unexpected results.

-Also, at The Influencers there will be always room for fringe, visionary, crazy ideas.
+Also, at The Influencers there has always been room for fringe, visionary, crazy ideas.
 An example?
 Zero gravity theater, a tall bike gang, setting up a bot to buy stuff on the darknets, collecting patches of US army secret missions, or sculpting radioactive materials (among many many others).

 More than ten years since its first edition, the festival has grown to become a renown cultural event in Barcelona and Catalonia, with an increasing international repercussion.